What's in this Article

 Canopy does not allow the following characters in file names: /:*?"< >.|

 To create clients quickly, we recommend using the Desktop Assistant's File Migration tool.
-To create individual clients, follow our guide to Add a Contact.
+To create individual clients, follow our guide to Add a Client.

 5. Open a file in the program of your choice on your desktop.
 When you save any changes, that file automatically is updated in Canopy.